 Future First Alumni Network which has over 300 ex Newall Green High student facilities half termly alumni student voice and experience sessions for each year group.
 These sessions allow our students to connect with ex students and their many and varied pathways into future careers.

 These events alongside our Mentoring programme ensure that students not only gain insight into the World of Work but also learn and apply work ready skills to a school ready learning environment.
 The mentoring programme allows key employability skills to be role modelled alongside a pathway of engagement and support for our most vulnerable students.
 The mentoring programme is based on the school STRIVE values and allows business partners to not only support students but to gain insight of current school life, educational priorities and student life situations.
 Together we aim to support and shape our students so they are both Work and Life ready.

-All our students can access resources and information at any time by using the careers hub where they can pick up prospectuses, leaflets and application forms.
+All our students can access resources and information at any time by using the careers hub where they can pick up prospectuses, leaflets, application forms and CV advice.

 There are a great many additional websites that offer valuable careers information.